cchoi94/cream-digest-api/README.md

 Description
 -----------
-Daily email digest of how your stocks and crypto are doing on Newton and Questrade
+Daily email digest of your stocks and crypto are doing on Newton and Questrade